princemahajan/FLINT/README.md

 ### Introduction

 FLINT is a modern object-oriented Fortran library that provides four adaptive step-size explicit Runge-Kutta (ERK) methods of order 5, 6, 8, and 9 along with dense-output and multiple event-detection support for each of the methods.
 The code is written such that any other ERK method can be implemented by including its coefficients with minimum changes required in the code.
-The DOP54 and DOP853 integrators  step implementation is hand-optimized and for other integrators, a generic routine for step integration is implemented.
-This generic routine supports both FSAL and non-FSAL methods.
+The DOP54 and DOP853 integrators step implementation is hand-optimized and for other integrators, a generic routine for step integration enables quick inclusion of new ERK methods.
+This generic step integration routine supports both FSAL and non-FSAL methods.
 Dense output is supported with delayed interpolation.
 When interpolation is enabled, FLINT computes the interpolation coefficients during the integration and stores them in internal memory.
 Thereafter, the interpolation method can be used any number of times to find the solution values at any user-specified grid within the initial and final conditions.
-Interpolation is much faster than integration, as the coefficients are all precomputed during the integration.
+Interpolation is performed much faster than integration as the coefficients are all precomputed during the integration.
 Multiple event detection is supported for each integrator along with many features such as event root-finding, event step-size, event actions.
 In a nutshell, the features are:

 + Modern object-oriented, thread-safe, and optimized Fortran code
 + 4 Adaptive-step ERK integrators: DOP54, DOP853, Verner98R, Verner65E